Copyright Spack Project Developers. See COPYRIGHT file for details.

 import urllib.request

-from llnl.path import convert_to_posix_path
+from pathlib import Path

 from spack.util.path import sanitize_filename

 [docs] def validate_scheme(scheme): """Returns true if the URL scheme is generally known to Spack.
-This function helps mostly in validation of paths vs urls, as Windows paths such as C:/x/y/z (with backward not forward slash) may parse as a URL with scheme C and path /x/y/z.""" return scheme in ("file", "http", "https", "ftp", "s3", "gs", "ssh", "git")
+This function helps mostly in validation of paths vs urls, as Windows paths such as C:/x/y/z (with backward not forward slash) may parse as a URL with scheme C and path /x/y/z.""" return scheme in ("file", "http", "https", "ftp", "s3", "gs", "ssh", "git", "oci")

 [docs] def local_file_path(url): """Get a local file path from a url.
-If url is a file:// URL, return the absolute path to the local file or directory referenced by it.
+If url is a ``file://`` URL, return the absolute path to the local file or directory referenced by it.
 Otherwise, return None. """ if isinstance(url, str): url = urllib.parse.urlparse(url) if url.scheme == "file": return urllib.request.url2pathname(url.path) return None

 [docs] def file_url_string_to_path(url): return urllib.request.url2pathname(urllib.parse.urlparse(url).path)

 [docs] def is_path_instead_of_url(path_or_url): """Historically some config files and spack commands used paths where urls should be used.
-This utility can be used to validate and promote paths to urls.""" scheme = urllib.parse.urlparse(path_or_url).scheme # On non-Windows, no scheme means it's likely a path if not sys.platform == "win32": return not scheme # On Windows, we may have drive letters. return "A" <= scheme <= "Z"
+This utility can be used to validate and promote paths to urls.""" return not validate_scheme(urllib.parse.urlparse(path_or_url).scheme)

 [docs] def format(parsed_url): """Format a URL string Returns a canonicalized format of the given URL as a string. """ if isinstance(parsed_url, str): parsed_url = urllib.parse.urlparse(parsed_url) return parsed_url.geturl()